fricklerhandwerk/nix-security-tracker/CONTRIBUTING.md

   # FIXME(@fricklerhandwerk): Remove the above note when the last instance of `NOTE` is gone.
   ```

-Always add yourself as author in parentheses -- `(@<author>)` -- so it's clear who had an opinion and may still have one during review.
+Always add your GitHub handle in parentheses -- `(@<author>)` -- so it's clear who had an opinion and may still have one during review.
 Code may move around, so [`git blame`](https://git-scm.com/docs/git-blame) won't be useful to track comment authorship.

 ## Setting up credentials